Kartrexofficial/Blurnie/README.md

  * By Flashing this Module You are Making changes into system.prob to force blur and animations
 ```

-# Disclaimer (OnePlus Launcher)

-Oneplus Launcher is Given Seperated for Magisk Users

-OxygenOS apps and blobs are owned by Coloros™.
-The MIT license specified here is for the Magisk Module only, not for OxygenOS apps and blobs.

 # Requirements

 • Oplus (OnePlus) Launcher - To enable Blur and Animation,if the blur is already available on your Device then dont need to install Oplus Launcher.

+• On Version Realme Launcher_14.0.223 or above ,Blur and  Animation works on Realme Launcher Too

 • If you dont need Blur,You can try Change System.prop and Change Values of blur.

 # Compatbility
-This module targets devices running realmeUI 5 with Oplus Launcher (Rui 4 Not Tested)
+This module targets devices running realmeUI 5

 Currently, the module has been tested on the following devices:
 - realme 9 4G (RMX3521 with UI 5.0)